dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 # Distributed course.
 Implementing Raft as a student #
 ## Intro ##
-When I got interested in improving my knowledge about distributed systems my friend gave me a briliant advice - "just implement something, raft for example".
+When I got interested in improving my knowledge about distributed systems my friend gave me a brilliant advice - "just implement something, raft for example".
 I got a paper about Raft and was quite confused - I have not understood a problem algorithm was intended to solve.
 For me it was necessary to go through some other papers before Raft paper to understand the problem and the solution.
-The target was to implement Raft as a student in unversity will do it - not a production ready solution, but solution good enough to understand the algorithm.
+The target was to implement Raft as a student in university will do it - not a production ready solution, but solution good enough to understand the algorithm.
 You can see the results here - [https://github.com/dehun/distributed-course/blob/master/src/9main/scala/algorithms/RaftBehaviour.scala](https://github.com/dehun/distributed-course/blob/master/src/main/scala/algorithms/RaftBehaviour.scala).
 It is implemented in emulator in which I have also implemented some other algorithms described in this articles series.
 I have decided to write this article as a small helper for people who will go the same path.